 Allocating fixed value line items (optional) and the remainder

 You can set up your bank rule to allocate one or more fixed-value portions of the transaction to an account in your Chart of Accounts.
-You can also, optionally, assign a tracking category.

 For example, if you make personal toll calls on your business telephone, you may want to allocate the base charge to Telephone & Internet.
 Then you can separate out the personal and business calls when you reconcile the transaction each month.